MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

 > [!TIP]
 > If you use the new Outlook in a browser, then the [!INCLUDE [prodshort](includes/prodshort.md)] add-ins can be hidden under **More actions**.

+If you work with more that one [!INCLUDE [prodshort](includes/prodshort.md)] company, you can easily switch between companies in Outlook.

 Some companies using Office 365 restrict users’ permissions to deploy add-ins.
 So you must make sure that you have an Office 365 subscription that includes email and allows you to deploy add-ins.
 If you want to try out the add-in anyway, you can [try Office 365 for free](https://products.office.com/try).